-Other.
+Allocation challenges Please explain what would help you overcome these challenges Other, please specify Determining emission factors.
 The challenge is not in allocating emissions to different customers.
 The challenge is in determining the appropriate emission factors for ocean, air, and package transportation.
 Our primary 3rd party carriers are Less-Than-Truckload, Truckload, InterModal, and Rail.
 Our data points are # of freight bills, weight, and miles.
 These are not the appropriate data points for air, ocean, and package.
-Separating downstream transportation activity by (Determining transportation mode, and establishing standardized emission factors by mode, would bring consistency to the methodology and allow for evaluating transportation emissions across modes, industries, and sectors.
+Separating downstream transportation activity by transportation mode, and establishing standardized emission factors by mode, would bring consistency to the methodology and allow for evaluating transportation emissions across modes, industries, and sectors.

 (SC1.4) Do you plan to develop your capabilities to allocate emissions to your customers in the future?
-Yes